Optimal Encoding Schemes for Several Classes of Discrete Degraded Broadcast Channels: Input-Symmetric Degraded Broadcast Channels

-\begin{minsubset} The alphabet size of the code for User 2, $l_s$, is equal to the alphabet size of the channel input, $k$, in a permutation encoding approach for any input-symmetric DBC.
+\begin{conjecture} The alphabet size of the code for Receiver 2, $l_s$, is equal to the alphabet size of the channel input, $k$, in a permutation encoding approach for any input-symmetric DBC.
 In other words, a smallest transitive subset $\{G_{1},\cdots , G_{l_s}\}$ of $\mbox{$\mathcal{G}$}_{T_{YX},T_{ZX}}$ for any input-symmetric DBC has